JuliaTurkuDataScience/MicrobiomeAnalysis.jl/README.md

 # Mia.jl

-This package aims to integrate the R-based [SummarizedExperiment](https://github.com/LTLA/SummarizedExperiments.jl) with common methods for microbiome analysis, and intends to reflect the [mia project](https://github.com/microbiome/mia/) in the Julia ecosystem.
+This package aims to integrate the R-based [SummarizedExperiment](https://github.com/LTLA/SummarizedExperiments.jl) objects with common methods for microbiome analysis, and intends to reflect the [mia project](https://github.com/microbiome/mia/) in the Julia ecosystem.

 ## Temporary installation